107208579/tracking/README.md

 ## What calendar apps can be used?
 Literally any calendar you are comfortable with.
-Below you find a small list of servers and applications that support CalDAV and allow for easy synchronisation of events between different devices, such as your computer, laptop, and mobile phone.
+Below you find a small list of services and applications that support CalDAV and allow for easy synchronisation of events between different devices, such as your computer, laptop, or mobile phone.
 * **Servers**
   * Cloud Hosted
     * [iCloud Calendar](https://www.icloud.com/calendar/)